 Teams of Yale School of Management students traveled to India and Indonesia during the 2017-18 academic year to consult with social enterprises working in a variety of sectors aimed at improving life in those countries.

 The students were taking part in Yale SOM’s Global Social Entrepreneurship (GSE) course, a unique offering that matches Yale students with entrepreneurs in the developing world.
-Led by Tony Sheldon ’84, executive director of the Program on Social Enterprise and lecturer in economic development, the course links teams of Yale students with mission-driven social entrepreneurs to tackle specific management challenges.
+Led by Tony Sheldon ’84, executive director of the Program on Social Enterprise, Innovation, and Impact and lecturer in economic development, the course links teams of Yale students with mission-driven social entrepreneurs to tackle specific management challenges.